angrybits/jasnode/README.md

     $ jasnode spec

-The exit value is the number of failures, so 0 in the success case, so this should play nicely with CI and other tools.
+The exit value is the number of failures, so 0 in the success case, so this should play nicely with CI Joe and other tools.

 ## License